All text and images © Helvellyn Consulting 2017

 George is buried in Bailleul Communal Cemetery Extension, Nord.
 He is commemorated on the Patterdale War memorial and the Glenridding Village Hall Roll of Honour alongside his brother Oliver, who was also tragically killed in action as a member of the DLI on 23rd October 1915.
 Oliver was also born in Patterdale although his name was not added to the War memorial.

 George's widow Esther married Albert Robinson in the Consett area.
 It is not known what became of George's two daughters Ellen and Edith.
 George’s brothers and sister all moved back to the Consett area and this is all we know at the moment.
 John William was born about 1872 in Stanhope, Weardale.
 Last record found was in Glenridding in 1881.
-Margaret was born about November 1877 in Rookhope, Weardale.
-Last record found was in Glenridding in 1891.
+Margaret was born about November 1877 in Rookhope, Weardale (see postscript below).
 Whitfield was born in 1880 in Rookhope, Weardale.
 He became a miner and married Sarah Ann Hardon towards the end of 1906 in the Durham area but his wife died whilst giving birth to their first child Alfred Frederick in 1910.
 Last record found was in 1911, where he was living in Consett with his wife's family and his 8 month old son.

 Thomas Dickinson was born about February 1881 in Glenridding and baptised on the 31st May 1884.
 He married Lily Robinson in 1901; in 1911 they were living in Knitsley where Thomas worked at the Consett Iron Foundry.
 They had ten children.